A Website Construction Guide for Artists:

 - Preparing images

-Resizing all the images tends to take up the bulk of the time in creating a website.
+Formatting all the images tends to take up the bulk of the time in creating a website.
 Fortunately, the "Save for Web" function in recent versions of Photoshop really speeds up this process.

 - Writing HTML and CSS

-Next I'll open up a simple text-writer (SciTE is shown above) and type the HTML script that creates the different pages of the website, along with the CSS (a scripting language that is very similar in syntax) to control presentation.
+Next I'll open up a simple text-editor (SciTE is shown above) and type the HTML script that creates the different pages of the website, along with the CSS (a scripting language that is very similar in syntax) to control presentation.

 With HTML I can

-- create page structure
+- create the page structure

 - insert text and images